MartyMacGyver/PractRand/README.md

 # PractRand
-A fork of the Practically Random suite of statistical tests &amp; psuedo-random number generators (RNGs, PRNGs)
+A fork /mirror of the Practically Random suite of statistical tests & psuedo-random number generators (RNGs, PRNGs)

 Based on PractRand from https://sourceforge.net/projects/pracrand/

-Building:
+## Notes from latest

+FYI, `bin/` and `lib/` has MSVS 2012 x86 and x64 binaries from the original authors as above

-It looks like MSVC >= 2012 should work for Windows.
-I don't plan to create binaries at this time though, and prefer to use platform-agnostic tools where possible.
+Building: The free Microsoft Visual Studio 2019 works fine for Windows.
+I don't plan to distribute my own binaries or updated project files at this time though, but it worked well when I tried it.

+## My notes from v0.92

 I've been able to build in Linux (Ubuntu) and Windows equally well.